 B. Adverse Employment Action

 Pattern Instruction 4.22 includes a charge on the definition of an adverse employment action, which is based on the Supreme Court’s decision in Burlington Northern and Santa Fe Railway Co. v.
 White, 548 U.S. 53 (2006).
 That case requires the plaintiff to prove that the challenged retaliatory conduct is materially adverse.
 Id. at 68.
 This definition of adverse employment action applies to retaliation claims under the FLSA.
 See, e.g., Smith v.
 Haynes & Haynes P.C., 940 F.3d 635, 648 (11th Cir.
-2019) (applying Burlington Northern to an FLSA retaliation claim).
+2019) (applying Burlington Northern to a FLSA retaliation claim).
 While unreported Eleventh Circuit decisions have applied Burlington Northern to ADA and ADEA retaliation claims, no binding Eleventh Circuit cases have done so.
 As discussed above, the antiretaliation provisions of the ADEA and the ADA track the language of Title VII’s antiretaliation provision.
 C. Causation